-A sound wave has a definite volume that can be greater in pitch, or longer in duration.
-We translate this volume when we hear it (not the volume that we turn up or down, but a physical one).
-To reproduce a wave on our instrument, we must begin this vibration, either through a mouthpiece, our vocal chords, or striking a drum or piano key.
-The sound wave then must move through either an instrument's body, our voices' throat, down a piano string, or into the body of a percussive instrument like a drum, triangle, vibraphone, etc.
+A sound wave has a physical volume that can be greater in pitch or longer in duration.
+The physical means to change pitch and duration varies with each instrument.
+We may produce a wave with a vibration through a mouthpiece, vocal chords, or by striking a drum or piano key.
+Then, our wave must vibrate through an instrument's body, our throat, down a piano string, or into a percussive instrument.

-The pitch of a sound wave has a time length, or duration that we may control to create rhythm.
-A sound wave begins its path until it finishes, or we stop it.
+The pitch of a sound wave has a time length, or Duration that we may control to create rhythm.
+A sound wave begins its path until it we stop it.
+We train our mouth and fingers when to activate or deactivate, at the precise moment.

-Practice involves training our mouth and fingers when to activate or deactivate, at the precise moment.
-Learning is difficult sometimes, since more than one finger activates more than one key.
-Also, our vocal chords must begin or end despite their position in tightening or relaxing.
-Percussionists must strike different instruments, in order, as well.
-Likewise, brass players' fingers and lips are caught in action, trying to lengthen or shorten a note's duration.
+Fingers activate more than one key, vocal chords begin or end despite their current position, and percussionists strike different drums, in order.
+Likewise, brass players' fingers and lips are caught in action to lengthen or shorten a note's duration.
 This mostly happens in quick succession!

+Basically, sound waves emerge through vibration and depth.
 Although we can't see a sound wave, we can hear and feel it.
-We hear higher tones better, and lower tones vibrate everything they hit.
-Both higher and lower waves' duration may be the same, but the amount of energy to maintain each duration is different.
+Higher tones are more noticeable, and lower tones vibrate whatever they hit.

 Recommended reading: Page 9